lsst/dp0-1_lsst_io/data-access-analysis-tools/index-api-intro.rst

    results = service.search(query)
    results.to_table().show_in_notebook()

-The tutorial notebook "Introduction to Jupyter Notebooks for Data Preview 0" demonstrates how to use the TAP service programatically from a python notebook.
+Several of the DP0 :ref:`Examples-DP0-1-Notebooks` demonstrate how to use the TAP service programatically from a python notebook.